-WCS engages with governments, international policy-makers and decision-makers, intergovernmental organizations, and other stakeholders to share our scientific, technical, and policy expertise and to advocate for the development and implementation of international policies and commitments, through treaties and conventions.
-Our focus is on issues and treaties that directly threaten or otherwise impact the wildlife and wild places on which WCS works, with particular emphasis on: wildlife trade (legal and illegal, including poaching and trafficking), protected areas (including deforestation and forest conversion), and wildlife health.
-We work closely with national governments and regional organizations such as the European Union to provide technical advice from the field to both influence and enhance the effectiveness of their policies.
+WCS engages with governments, international policy-makers and decision-makers, intergovernmental organizations, and other stakeholders to share our scientific, technical, and policy expertise, and to advocate for the development and implementation of international policies and commitments that positively impact conservation on the ground (and in the water).
+Our focus is on issues and treaties or agreements that directly impact the wildlife and wild places that WCS works to conserve, with particular emphasis on transboundary issues that require international cooperation, such as:

 WCS's Susan Lieberman meets with Chen Fengxue of the China State Forestry Administration.

 WCS has staff working in the field and in capitals in about 60 countries, including a large number of PhD scientists with considerable scientific and technical expertise.
 WCS also has staff with many years of policy and scientific experience, including close collaboration with governments and intergovernmental organizations.

 We have long-standing relationships with governments at all levels (local, national, and international) where we work in the field, including in countries in Asia, Africa, the Americas, and Oceania.